 Otherwise, you should engage in conversation with your spouse, possibly with the assistance of a therapist or counselor, to work your way through these problems.
 Longstanding difficulties in a marriage do not resolve themselves on their own.
 Rather, they take concerted and intentional effort to be able to remedy them.
 You and your spouse know yourselves better than anybody else.
-As such, if you don't believe that you have the necessary communication tools to be able to work your way through these problems then enlisting the help of an experienced marriage counselor or therapist may be what is best.
+As such, if you don't believe that you have the necessary communication tools to work your way through these problems, then enlisting the help of an experienced marriage counselor or therapist may be what is best.

 If you need a divorce, do you need an attorney?

 The other reason why you may not have to hire an attorney for your divorce is if you have no children and no significant property interests involved in your case.
-Although I would never say that property issues in a divorce are as important as issues dealing with children the fact is that some of you reading this blog post may have high net worth's, complicated Estates, small businesses that you operate in many other considerations that may cause you to require the assistance of an attorney to complete your divorce.
-Even if you are a skilled business person there is no substitute for having an experienced family law attorney by her side to help guide and protect you when your assets are most vulnerable such as in a divorce.
+Although I would never say that property issues in a divorce are as important as issues dealing with children, the fact is that some of you reading this blog post may have high net worth's, complicated Estates, small businesses that you operate in many other considerations that may cause you to require the assistance of an attorney to complete your divorce.
+Even if you are a skilled business person, there is no substitute for having an experienced family law attorney by her side to help guide and protect you when your assets are most vulnerable such as in a divorce.

-Even if you don't have a significant property interest in your divorce and you have no children you still may want to hire an attorney.
+Even if you don't have a significant property interest in your divorce and have no children, you still may want to hire an attorney.
 You have to consider whether or not you have the time and the desire to provide almost single-minded intensity towards completing your divorce.
 For instance, do you have a job it takes up a fair bit of your time, hobbies, interests, or other family matters that may take you away from being able to devote the necessary time to complete your divorce?
 One thing an attorney will do for you is ensuring that your case moves along the timeline and completes itself sooner rather than later.
 Not having an attorney to represent you means a greater likelihood that your case is delayed indefinitely.

 Did you shop around for an attorney?

 As I mentioned a moment ago, you must be able to interview as many attorneys as you feel comfortable with before actually hiring one.
 It may be that the attorney around the corner from you is the right attorney for you.
-However, simply hiring a lawyer based on their website, their proximity to you or any other factor is not necessarily going to put you in the best position.
+However, simply hiring a lawyer based on their website, their proximity to you, or any other factor is not necessarily going to put you in the best position.
 Rather, I would recommend taking the time and personally interviewing at least three attorneys before making up your mind on which one to hire.

 The other issue that you can consider is hiring an attorney based on a limited scope agreement.
-This refers to the idea of hiring an attorney based on only utilizing the lawyer for a limited period, for example, you could hire an attorney only to represent you in mediation or a specific hearing.
-You could also hire an attorney just to review paperwork and draft documents for you at the end of your case.
+This refers to the idea of hiring an attorney based on only utilizing the lawyer for a limited period; for example, you could hire an attorney only to represent you in mediation or a specific hearing.
+You could also hire an attorney to review paperwork and draft documents for you at the end of your case.

-Work your hardest to settle your case in mediation
+Work your hardest to settle your case in mediation.

 Finally, any cost-conscious or budget-conscious person who finds themselves in a divorce scenario should especially consider going to great lengths to avoid protracted litigation.
-Generally speaking, the longer your case takes to complete the more expensive it will be.
+Generally speaking, the longer your case takes to complete, the more expensive it will be.
 However, there are methods to shorten your case and ensure that you reached a just final result.